 Nutrition Month

 Because March is Nutrition Month, it's a good reminder to us all that seafood is a healthy and delicious addition to the weekly meal rotation.
-It's also an excellent protein choice for anyone who is trying to reduce their carbon footprint by eating less meat.

-We're trying to incorporate seafood into our menu at least twice per week, and I love the ease of cooking with seafood.
-Fish and shellfish are always quick to cook, which makes it perfect for weeknight meals, like this Spanish Fish Stew, or Lemon Garlic Grilled Shrimp.
-Seafood is always a natural choice for delicious date night dinners, too.
-Check out Mussels Thai Style for inspiration.
+I love the ease of cooking with seafood.
+Fish and shellfish are always quick to cook, which makes it perfect for weeknight meals, like Air Fryer Salmon, Blackened Cod, Spanish Fish Stew, or Lemon Garlic Grilled Shrimp.

 Seafood Nutrition Benefits